Go back to cdw documentation

-You can write data discs either by using previously created ISO image
+You can write data discs either by using previously created ISO image file,

-to disc. cdw provides UI elements for both actions.
+cdw provides UI elements for both actions.

 selecting files from your hard drive.
-You can do this by selecting
+You can do this by selecting "Add

-directories.
-Selected items will be added to list displayed in cdw
+items will be added to list displayed in main window.

-window.
 Use Escape key to

 close file selector window.
 The selector window shows you all files and

-directories (including hidden files) in
+directories (including hidden files) in current directory.
+You will

-information for every file on the list.
+on the list.
 You can also delete previously selected files from list:

 select "Delete files" from the menu and use Up/Down arrow keys to move

 and Delete key to delete highlighted item.
 Use Escape key when you

 finish deleting files from list of selected files.